davidit17/NLP/Flask_On_Ec2_Sample/readme.md

-# Simple spacy implementation on Aws with spark
+# Simple spacy implementation on Aws with Flask

 ## index Page: